fiinz/DJD_IA/README.md

 Please note taht all the solutions are intended to be the most comprehensive possible for begginers.

-To test these solutions you can create a new console project and replacing the program class code.
+To test these solutions you can create a new console project and replace the program class code by the one you're current studying.